ryancdickson/crp-staging/content/index.md

 This policy uses the term "Chrome Root Program Participants" to describe:

 - Applicants; and
-- CA Owners with either (1) a certificate included in the Chrome Root Store or (2) a CA certificate that validates to a certificate included in the Chrome Root Store.
+- CA Owners with either (a) a certificate included in the Chrome Root Store or (b) a CA certificate that validates to a certificate included in the Chrome Root Store.

 This policy uses the term "Externally-operated CA" to describe a subordinate CA certificate issued where the organization or legal entity in possession or control of the corresponding private key capable of issuing new certificates is not under the sole control of the CA Owner whose certificate is included in the Chrome Root Store.